silent-destroyer/tunic-randomizer-archipelago/README.md

   - Reduces the cost of the four randomized Shop items to 300 bits each.
 - Bonus Upgrades
   - Makes the Golden Trophy items give free Level Ups for certain stats, allowing you to get up to +8 in every stat in a single playthrough when combined with the regular stat upgrades and the +2 Attack levels from Sword Progression.
   - Note: Bonus upgrades will not be retroactively awarded if this setting is turned on after obtaining Golden Trophies with it disabled.
-The +2 Attack Levels from Sword Progression are always awarded and not affected by this setting.
+The +2 Attack Levels from Sword Progression are always awarded and are not affected by this setting.
 - Disable Chest Interruption
   - Enemies will not be able to interrupt you while opening chests if this option is turned on.
 - Skip Item Popups